-Zip Pay can be used either online or in-store at retailers/merchants that have signed up to offer Zip Pay as a payment option.
-A list of participating retailers can be found on the Zip website, but some of the more prominent names include amazon.com.au, Big W, Target, and Bunnings Warehouse.
+Zip can be used either online or in-store at retailers/merchants that have signed up to offer Zip as a payment option.
+A list of participating retailers can be found on the Zip website.
+Some of the more prominent names include Amazon, Big W, Target, Kmart and Bunnings Warehouse.
+You can also use Zip to buy gift cards.

-Zip Pay isn’t limited to just making purchases from retailers; it can also be used to buy gift cards for a wide range of stores and websites.
-Through Zip Pay, you can buy gift vouchers of various denominations for stores including Woolworths, JB Hi-Fi and Myer.
-Zip Pay may also be used to pay some household bills, such as energy, water, and phone/internet , but only if the service provider offers customers the option of paying with BPAY.
-However, you may want to consider the merits of paying for basic utilities with a buy now, pay later service – you may potentially be better off simply paying these potentially significant costs up front if you can, rather than running the risk of paying late fees in the future.
+Zip may also be used to pay some household bills, such as energy, water, phone and internet, but only if the service provider offers the option of paying with BPAY.
+However, you may want to consider the merits of paying for basic utilities with a BNPL service – you may be better off simply paying these potentially significant costs up front if you can, rather than running the risk of paying late fees in the future.

 Is Zip Pay appropriate for you?